INTRODUCTION TO ALFRED KORZYBSKI'S GENERAL SEMANTICS

 - mankind : besides energies and points in space, binds between them moments in time beyond his own life : man is a "time-binder" : thanks to human language, points can be thrown between people separated by space-time distance.

 The way we think and the way we express ourselves are intimately bound.
-The power of suggestion of words is such as it easily influences the mixing of the feelings and ideas which follows from our different behaviors.
+The power of suggestion of the words is such as it easily influences the mixing of the feelings and ideas which induce our different behaviors.

 The disorder which reigns in the use we make of language leads to a corresponding disorder in our thinking, our reflection.